 Is Stockholm Safe?
 A Tourist's Guide to Safety and Security

 Stockholm, the capital of Sweden, is renowned for its picturesque archipelago, cutting-edge design, and rich history.
 Visitors flock to iconic landmarks such as Gamla Stan (Old Town), a medieval district filled with narrow cobblestone streets, vibrant buildings, and historic sites like the Royal Palace.
 The city experiences its highest influx of tourists during the summer, particularly from June to August, when the weather is pleasant and festivals abound.
-Whether visiting during the bustling summer or quieter months, keeping personal belongings safe is a priority, and Qeepl, a worldwide luggage storage provider, offers convenient and secure storage solutions while you explore the city.
+Whether visiting during the bustling summer or quieter months, keeping personal belongings safe is a priority, and Qeepl, a worldwide luggage storage provider, offers convenient and secure storage solutions.
+Qeepl offers storage from US$3.59 per day, with insurance coverage of US$1,000 while you explore the city.

 Is Stockholm Safe to Travel to Right Now?

-As of 2024, Stockholm remains a generally safe city for tourists.
-However, like any major European capital, it has areas where petty crimes can occur.
-According to Numbeo, Stockholm has a Crime Index of 46.25 and a Safety Index of 53.75.
+As of 2026, Stockholm remains a generally safe city for tourists.
+According to Numbeo, Stockholm has a crime index of 47.1 and a safety index of 52.9.
+Numbeo also reports a daytime safety index of 70.3 and a nighttime safety index of 39.6.
 While this reflects a moderate level of safety, tourists should be aware of common issues such as pickpocketing in crowded areas and public transport hubs.
 Despite these concerns, violent crimes are rare, and visitors can enjoy the city’s attractions without significant fear.
 For the latest updates and statistics, you can check Numbeo.

 Is Stockholm Safe to Visit Alone?